ashleyfae/naked-social-share/readme.txt

 = 1.3.1 =
 * Strip tags from post titles.
 * Added filter to `get_title()` method.
+* Fixed problem with disabling counters not working.

 = 1.3.0 =
 * Share numbers are now updated via ajax to stop the page from taking longer to load when the cache is expired.